 We’re not the biggest fans of the Kuta/Legian area of Bali, but it has its time and place.
 When my brother and his girlfriend were visiting over his birthday, we decided to get a villa there so we could enjoy the beach during the day and hit the all-you-can-eat and drink madness at Sky Garden.

-This place has two bedrooms, a pool and a nice little outdoor living room.
+This beautiful villa has two bedrooms, a pool, and a nice little outdoor living room.
 It’s located down an alley off the main road in Legian, about a 20-minute walk to the beach.
-We had stayed at another one of the owner’s villas previously and offered to make him a little video of both, so he gave us a great discount and let us stay two nights for just $100.
+It’s a perfect choice for where to stay in Bali.

 After our trip to Flores, we had four visitors in Bali at the same time.
 Rather than cram into our village house, we rented this great 3-bedroom villa in the heart of Seminyak.

-This place wasn’t anything special, but it certainly did the job for our group’s short beach holiday.
+At the time, this place wasn’t anything special, but it certainly did the job for our group’s short beach holiday.
 The two rooms downstairs were pretty simple but the master bedroom was quite nice.
 We gave it up to our friends who were celebrating their engagement because we’re nice.
-This place was also a steal for only $100 a night total!

 For our last two weeks in Bali, my mom and sisters came to visit.
 We started off with four nights in Seminyak at yet another awesome Bali villa.

 This 3-bedroom pool villa is right off the main street in town, meaning we had plenty of great restaurants and bars right around the corner.
-It’s not too far from the beach, either, and a great bargain at $120 a night for five people.
+It’s not too far from the beach, either, and a great bargain for five people.
+Click here to check it out!

 You only have your dirty thirty once, so we had to go all out for Rachel’s.
 Another friend was visiting who was keen to chase waves, so we stayed in the surfer town of Canggu for a few nights in this ridiculously nice villa.

-The construction noise early in the morning on the weekdays kind of sucked, but we would be willing to put up with that to live in a place this nice for so cheap!
-It was also one of the most nicely furnished villas we stayed in, and it even had an extra chill space and a massage room.
+It was one of the most nicely furnished villas we stayed in, and it even had an extra chill space and a massage room.

 Thanks to Airbnb, we scored a 2-bedroom place here for way less than the price listed on the resort’s main website.
-It was only $66 a night for the four of us and was a great home base for exploring the area.
+It was a great home base for exploring the area.

 We like to live life at a rather frenetic speed, so it was nice to slow down a bit in this quiet town and enjoy an actual vacation.
 Sure, we were living in Bali, but we were doing so on savings and my very meager stipend through the Darmasiswa program I was studying in.
 Most days were spent in a sweat-box of a cramped studio apartment, eating the local mixed rice and working at home.
 Having guests gives you an excuse to act like you’re on vacation, too!